edysfy/Group_website/uxDesign.md

 User: "Yeah, or you could make use of the map, and have a button that locates the post."
   </em>
 </p>

+A gif of the implemented fly-in feature can be seen below:

 <p align="center">
   <img src="supporting_images/Fly_feature.gif" alt="animated" />